Tape.tv: History

-In May 2012 tape.tv raised 5 million Euros from different investors in exchange for a small minority stake.
-Participants were Atlantic Capital Partners GmbH (through its currently managed fund), Dario Suter, Christoph Daniel und Marc Schmidheiny (DCM), Christophe Maire as well as Investitionsbank Berlin (IBB) VC Fonds Kreativwirtschaft Berlin, managed by IBB Beteiligungsgesellschaft.
+In May 2012 tape.tv raised €5 million from investors.
+Participants in the funding round were Atlantic Capital Partners GmbH (through its currently managed fund), Dario Suter, Christoph Daniel und Marc Schmidheiny (DCM), Christophe Maire as well as Investitionsbank Berlin (IBB) VC Fonds Kreativwirtschaft Berlin, managed by IBB Beteiligungsgesellschaft.

 The company was downsized to 20 employees in October 2014. and finally discontinued in November 2016.

 Business model

 Tuning in to tape.tv was free of charge.
 The business model rested on advertisement and media-cooperations.

 Advertisement

 tape.tv was mainly financed through advertisement.
 In order to keep the programme free from interruptions, tape.tv had developed the 360°motionAd.
 The 360°motionAd was a dynamic Flash animation around the tape.tv-player.
-The latest ad innovation utilised by tape.tv was the so-called FlipAd; the player fliped back and the free space was used to promote the product message.
+The latest ad innovation utilised by tape.tv was the so-called FlipAd; the player flipped back and the free space was used to promote the product message.
 With the FlipAd tape.tv offers an ad-format suitable for smartphones and tablets.